JKrogsrud/Galaga_Like/README.md

 ### Contributions

-Contact information for contributors to this project has been mostly lost due to UVM's transfer to a different student repository.
 I primarily worked on the backend and logic behind the game itself with the aid of pygame tutorials.
 You can see my contributions in battle_line.py, bullet.py, enemy.py, weapon.py, and game logic in main.py.

 ### Project Description